What was Jason David Frank's net worth?

 He then reprised his role in 2004 in "Power Rangers Dino Thunder" as the Black Dino Ranger.
 While in this role, Frank was always shown in long-sleeved shirts in order to cover the tattoos on his arms.
 He also reprised his role as Tommy Oliver in the season finale of "Power Rangers Super Megaforce."
 He also expressed interest in developing a Green Ranger solo series after meeting Stan Lee at a comic book convention, though the idea was ultimately never developed.

 In November of 2013, Frank appeared on "Super Power Beatdown" as the White Ranger.
 In this role, he fought the character of Scorpion from "Mortal Kombat."
 He appeared on the series again in 2015.
 The success of "Super Power Beatdown" led to the development of a web reality series in 2015.
 In 2020, an idea for a film or mini-series called "Legend of the White Dragon" launched on Kickstarter.
-Popularity around the project grew and it was developed until a feature film.
+Popularity around the project grew, and it was developed into a feature film.
 The film featured Frank as well as other former Power Ranger characters like Ciara Hanna, Mark Dacascos, and Michael Madsen.
 The film wrapped in 2021 and is to be released in 2023.

 Frank also provided the voice for a number of characters in video games.
-He voiced the White Ranger character in "Mighty Morphin Power Rangers: The Movie" game in 1995.
+He voiced the White Ranger character in the "Mighty Morphin Power Rangers: The Movie" game in 1995.
 In 2004, he voiced Dr. Tommy Oliver in the game "Power Rangers Dino Thunder."
 In 2019, he voiced a number of characters in "Power Rangers: Battle for the Grid."

 Outside of his film and television career, Frank also experienced success in fighting and martial arts.
-He was knowledgeable in many fighting styles like Taekwondo, Judo, Brazilian Jiu-Jitsu, Muay Thai, and Akido, among others.
+He was knowledgeable in many fighting styles, like Taekwondo, Judo, Brazilian Jiu-Jitsu, Muay Thai, and Aikido, among others.
 He ultimately drew from each of these styles to create his own blend of American Karate called Toso Kune Do.
 In June of 2003, he was inducted into the Karate Union Hall of Fame.
 Throughout his whole acting career, he continued fighting and competing in various competitions.
 He also opened up his own fighting school to help train youth in the style of fighting he developed.

 In August of 2009, he officially signed with SuckerPunch Entertainment, a sports marketing and management company specializing in MMA.
 He also began training with UFC lightweight Melvin Guillard.
-Frank made his much anticipated MMA debut for the United States Amateur Combat Association in Houston, Texas in 2010.
+Frank made his much anticipated MMA debut for the United States Amateur Combat Association in Houston, Texas, in 2010.
 He announced his professional debut in August of 2010 when he fought at heavyweight against Jose Roberto Vasquez.
 Frank won his pro fight in under one minute.
 Despite his promising beginning, Frank only participated in MMA fighting in 2010.

 Personal Life and Death